 Pyrenees Pits need proper socialization to feel comfortable around strangers and unfamiliar dogs, but they will always maintain their protective and guarding traits.

-24. Saint Pyrenees – The St. Bernard and Great Pyrenees mix
+24. Saint Bernard and Great Pyrenees mix (AKA Saint Pyrenees)

 Large but very cute, the Saint Pyrenees usually has the Great Pyrenees face structure with the markings of a St. Bernard.

 They’re typically orange, black, and white and grow to be over 100 pounds.
 The Saint Pyrenee are gentle around children and make great family pets.

 You’ll need a large budget to keep up with their food intake, but other than that, this breed is relatively easy-going and won’t pose a problem during training sessions.

 Just give them love, and brush them regularly because they could shed more if this breed favors the Great Pyrenees.